-This course will meet twice a week for a nominal 16-week semester.
-The course will consist of dynamic guided exercises combined with instructor-led case study and image analysis.
-The student will learn detailed normal anatomy of the heart and vascular system.
+This course will consist of guided exercises combined with instructor-led anatomical lecture and image analysis.
+The student will learn detailed normal anatomy of the heart and the entire vascular system.
 Learning will be weighted towards normal structures which are sonographically visible.
-Structures will be described according to relative location, proportionality, and sonographic characteristics, and compared and contrasted in appearance to other medical imaging modalities.
+Structures will be described according to relative location, proportionality, and sonographic characteristics, and also compared and contrasted in appearance to other medical imaging modalities.
 Anatomy will be identified in both gross-anatomy and cross-sectional views in the imaging planes used during ultrasound examinations and in other medical imaging methods.
-Anatomic and image correlation areas of study will include; intracranial, cervical, thoracic, cardiac, abdomen, pelvis, and all extremities.
-Imaging modalities explored as correlational to sonography will include; Sonography, MRI/MRA, CT/CTA, Nuclear Medicine, PET scan, plain film Radiography and Angiography.
+Areas of study will include: intracranial, cervical, thoracic, cardiac, abdomen, pelvis, and all extremities.
+Imaging modalities explored as correlational to sonography will include: MRI/MRA, CT/CTA, Nuclear Medicine, PET scan, plain film Radiography and Angiography.

 |CVS 3010||Cardiac Sonography I/Lab